-The Master of Arts in Family Ministry program is designed to equip students for ministries with families in the context of a local church or para-church organization.
-It provides academic training and practical program application with solid biblical, theological and family social science foundations.
+The Master of Arts in Family Ministry program is designed to form Christian leaders (directors, ministers, etc.) for family-based ministries (e.g., children, youth, family ministry) in the context of a local church or para-church organization.
+It provides training with solid biblical, theological, spiritual, and family social science foundations.

 Upon completion of the M.A.F.M. program, students will be able to demonstrate the following:

-2. Ability to design, implement and evaluate educational and preventive programs throughout family life span.
+- Ability to design, implement and evaluate educational and preventive programs throughout the family life span.

-3. Familiarity with therapeutic approaches of family life from the pastoral counseling perspective as they arise developmentally and from crisis.
+- Familiarity with therapeutic approaches, from the pastoral counseling perspective, of family life as they arise developmentally and from a crisis.

-1. A bachelor or higher degree from an accredited four-year university or seminary with a GPA of 2.67 (B- or 80%) or above.
+- A bachelor’s or higher degree from an accredited four-year university or seminary with a GPA of 2.67 (B- or 80%) or above.

-3. A demonstration of maturity in personal and spiritual life, with two recommendations from church pastors or leaders.
+- A demonstration of personal and spiritual maturity, with two recommendations from church pastors or leaders.

-4. The ability to understand Mandarin.
-(An interview will be given to assess the listening comprehension)
+- The ability to understand Mandarin.
+(An interview will be given to assess listening comprehension.)

-5. Proof of English proficiency is required.
-Minimum TOEFL score of 470 / 52 (TOEFL iBT).
-(Applicants with a Bachelor or higher degree from English speaking schools are exempt from this requirement.)
+- Proof of English proficiency is required.
+A minimum TOEFL score of 470 / 52 (TOEFL iBT) is required.
+(Applicants with a bachelor’s or higher degree from English-speaking schools are exempt from this requirement.)

-Students are required to complete 64 units of course work.
-This includes 49 units of core courses, 9 units of family ministry elective courses, and 6 units of free elective courses.
+Students are required to complete 60 units of coursework.
+This includes 46 units of core courses, 8 units of family ministry elective courses, and 6 units of free elective courses.

 Duration and Location

-The program must be completed in time frame between 2 to 5 years.
-Students may petition to extend for one more year.
+The program must be completed between 2 to 7 years.
+Students may petition for an extension on a case-by-case basis.

 1. Biblical Studies (15 units)